 Please note that proposals may only be submitted in response to the annual call letter from the Provost

-This is a formal call letter to request proposals for projects to be funded by Student Technology Fee funds for the coming 2017-2018 school year.
+This is a formal call letter to request proposals for projects to be funded by Student Technology Fee funds for the 2023-2024 academic year.

 HOW TO APPLY